-The study uncovered a gap between healthcare providers’ investments and the technologies that patients value highly.
-In fact, the HIMSS Analytics study indicated that healthcare providers often fall prey to the “inside-out” approach to patient experience.
 When healthcare organizations work from the inside-out, they push technologies toward patients, often informed by Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) scores.
 The study indicated that, in fact, patients rarely consider HCAHPS scores, but they do place a high value on technologies that support interactivity across the care continuum.

 The above graph highlights the usage of patient experience-focused technologies by healthcare providers (blue bars) versus the value patients find in those technologies (grey bars).
 The graph indicates that healthcare providers should be focused on technologies that enable the patient to engage and interact with their care.

 To gain more insights, get the Patient Experience Study.
 I also invite you to continue this conversation with me at HIMSS19, the largest health IT conference in the world, where I’ll be presenting in the Innovation Live Pavilion at 12:45 p.m. on Tuesday, Feb.
 12. I’ll be available for one-on-one conversations at the Spectrum Enterprise booth (#641) during the show.
 Stop by and say, “Hello.”
 I look forward to seeing you there.